 Start with James, or 1 John, or Ephesians.

 Then, you can stretch yourself—and this is not something I’ve done yet!—and perhaps read an entire Gospel together.
-I’ve done this by myself, but not with my family.
-I’m a work in progress!
+I’ve done this by myself, but not with my family yet.

 Doing so might take longer than one sitting, but perhaps in a whole day, with breaks, you could do it.
 It might only take an hour or two to read Mark, for example.